 You may want to detect when a SQL execution uses excessive CPU, issues an excessive amount of I/O, or takes a long time to complete.
-With Oracle Database Resource Manager (Resource Manager), you can configure thresholds for each consumer group that specify the maximum resource usage for all SQL executions in the group.
-When a SQL operation reaches a specified threshold, Resource Manager can switch the operation into a lower-priority consumer group, terminate the session or call, or log the event.
+With the Oracle Database Resource Manager (Resource Manager), you can configure thresholds for each consumer group that specify the maximum resource usage for all SQL executions in the group.
+When a SQL operation reaches a specified threshold, Resource Manager can switch the operation into a lower-priority consumer group, terminate the session, or cancel and quarantine the SQL operation.
 In Cloud Control, you can examine these SQL operations.

-Oracle Database Administrator's Guide for information about consumer group switching
+Oracle Database Administrator's Guide for more information about consumer group switching by setting resource limits using the Resource Manager